 Japan's Regions: Kii Peninsula 紀伊半島

 The Kii Peninsula, part of the Kansai region, is a large peninsula in south central Honshu.
-The Kii Peninsula juts into the Pacific Ocean to the south and the Inland Sea to the west.
+The Kii Peninsula juts southwards into the Pacific Ocean, with the Inland Sea to its west.

 The Kii Peninsula's main places of interest are: